 - Impairment simulator software for vision and hearing is now very handy for showing how vision impairments look and sound.

 The Engineering Design Centre has made great progress in inclusive design.
-It began with funding to work with business and commerce to show the business benefits of including as many people as possible in the design.
+It began by working with business to show the benefits of including as many people as possible in the design.
 The design team continue to break new ground keeping users at the centre of the process.